cylkdev/matchbox/README.md

 ```

 This is significantly more readable than manually iterating and filtering
-within a standard Enum.filter/2 function.
+within a standard `Enum.filter/2` function.

 ### Transforming Data in Matchbox

 Modifying deeply nested structures in Elixir often requires using functions
 like `Map.merge/2` or recursive updates.

-Consider the standard approach:
+Consider the following approach:

 ```elixir
 Map.merge(data, %{status: "active"})